The History of Field Farm

 Conservation & Stewardship

-Stewardship options used on the farm include:
+Our stewardship and conservation methods on the farm include:

 - Hedgerow management, whereby hedgerows consist of native shrubs which are not cut during the bird-breeding season